As a non-admin user using API, I want to be able to filter users by their username without getting forbidden exception

 #4 Updated by David Côté-Tremblay over 3 years ago

-#5 Updated by Holger Just about 3 years ago
+#5 Updated by Holger Just over 3 years ago

 When removing the admin requirement on

 User.visible scope added to the ActiveRecord query in order to only show users which are visible to the current user.